-.
+Figure 8.
 Flat port with nadir network

 Refraction by waves and water caustics in underwater and through water applications

-POSER can simulate underwater scenarios with caustics both under and through water from above as when surveying in shallow clear water using an UAV.
-The students can practice with the challenges of orienting the simulated images with different wave heights, depth of the water and test different algorithms for caustics removal (Agrafiotis et al., 2023), and feature extraction and matching, from traditional to deep learning ones (Morelli et al, 2024; ).
+POSER can simulate underwater scenarios with caustics both under and through water, when the camera acquires images from above the water surface as when surveying in shallow clear water using an UAV.
+The students can practice with the challenges of orienting the simulated images with different wave heights, depths and visibility conditions and test different algorithms for caustics removal (Agrafiotis et al., 2023), and feature extraction and matching, from traditional to deep learning ones (Morelli et al, 2024; ).